University of North Alabama: Miss UNA Scholarship Pageant

-Spirit Hill Tailgating and Lion Walk
+Spirit Hill tailgating and Lion Walk

 Within the past few years, pregame tailgating at Spirit Hill, an area adjoining Braly Municipal Stadium, has developed into a major UNA tradition, thanks largely to the efforts of former Athletic Director Joel Erdmann.
 Erdmann enlisted the UNA Greek community, general student organizations and alumni to expand this tradition, which had been lacking.

 Along with former head UNA football Coach Mark Hudspeth, Erdmann also was instrumental in developing the highly popular Lion Walk, a pregame parade down Royal Avenue (next to Spirit Hill) that includes Lion athletes, cheerleaders and the Marching Pride of North Alabama.
 The parade is held before every UNA home game.

 UNA's Marching Pride of North Alabama

 The Marching Pride of North Alabama was founded in 1949.
 The Marching Band has represented the university at many different events since, including a performance for President Jimmy Carter during his historic 1980 visit to neighboring Tuscumbia.

 The band also appeared in the award-winning movie, Blue Sky, starring Jessica Lange, Tommy Lee Jones and Powers Boothe.
-The Marching Band also has recorded a CD with famed musician and producer Jimmy Johnson.
+The Marching Band recorded a CD with famed musician and producer Jimmy Johnson.

 With more than 210 members, the group is the largest organization on campus and serves as a major contributor to school spirit, especially at athletic events.
 The UNA Marching Band performs at all home football games, local parades and travels the state performing in exhibition at high school competitions.
 They are known for precision marching and drill design, while entertaining with strongly played jazz standards.